 Chief Justice John Roberts drew laughter when he put it bluntly: “I’m just saying your technological model is based solely on circumventing legal prohibitions that you don't want to comply with, which is fine.
 I mean, that's, you know, lawyers do that.”

 All this would be humorous indeed if it weren’t for the implications of the decision for cloud storage more generally.
 What if the court were to hold that Aereo’s technology does count as a public performance of the broadcast?
 Might that imply that, under the same law, every remote storage provider was also retransmitting whatever content the user stored on it?
-That would in turn require permission in a fee from the original content provider -- a disaster for cloud storage as the field is emerging.
+That would in turn require permission and a fee from the original content provider -- a disaster for cloud storage as the field is emerging.